Historical immigration to Great Britain: Roman Empire

-The capital city of Londinium was an ethnically diverse city with inhabitants from across the Roman Empire, including natives of Britannia, continental Europe, the Middle East, and North Africa.
-There was also cultural diversity in other Roman-British towns, which were sustained by considerable migration, both within Britannia and from other Roman territories, including North Africa, Roman Syria, the Eastern Mediterranean, and continental Europe.
+The capital city of Londinium had inhabitants who were not natives of Great Britain; they clustered in administrative and military centres, as migration was closely tied to imperial governance rather than to the permanent settlement of entire diasporas.
+They were from across the Roman Empire, overwhelmingly from continental Europe, particularly from Gaul and the Rhineland in Germania.
+Archaeological findings suggest individuals from the Middle East and North Africa were also present, but these represent rare anomalies tied strictly to imperial governance rather than any permanent settlement.
 Of Roman Britain's estimated population of three million, the urban population was about 240,000 people, with Londinium having an estimated 60,000 people.
 However, after Britannia ceased to be a functional Roman province, many of the urban areas collapsed and the overall population may have declined by as much as two million.

 Irish (medieval)

 During the 5th century, Irish pirates known as the Scotti started raiding north-western Britain from their base in north-east Ireland.
 After the Roman withdrawal they established the kingdom of Dál Riata, roughly equivalent to Argyll.
 This migration is traditionally held to be the means by which Primitive Irish was introduced into what is now Scotland.
-However, it has been posited that the language may already have been spoken in this region for centuries, having developed as part of a larger Goidelic language zone, and that there was little Irish settlement in this period.
 Similar proposals have been made for areas of western Wales, where an Irish language presence is evident.
 Others have argued that the traditional narrative of significant migration, particularly in the case of Dál Riata, is likely correct.